veyon/docs/admin/reference.rst

 .. index:: Public key file base directory

 Public key file base directory
     The specified base directory contains subdirectories for each key name (e.g. user role) with the actual public key file inside.
 This allows to set individual access permissions for the subdirectories.
 The public key files are placed in the corresponding subdirectory below the base directory on both creation and import.
-When loading the respective public key file for authentication the Veyon Service uses this base directory as well.
+When loading the respective public key file for authentication the Veyon Server uses this base directory as well.

     **Default:** *%GLOBALAPPDATA%/keys/public*

 .. index:: Private key file base directory

 Private key file base directory
     The specified base directory contains subdirectories for each key name (e.g. user role) with the actual private key file inside.
 This makes it possible to define individual access rights for the subdirectories.
 During creation and import, the private key files are placed in the corresponding subdirectory below the base directory.
-Veyon Master searches for accessible private key files under this base directory and uses the private key files to authenticate against the Veyon Service on client computers.
+Veyon Master searches for accessible private key files under this base directory and uses the private key files to authenticate against the Veyon Server on client computers.

     **Default:** *%GLOBALAPPDATA%/keys/private*